elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Both freeze and seal get used in creating non-extensible objects, but there are many differences between them.
+  <div><strong>Interview Response:</strong> We use both freeze and seal to create non-extensible objects, but there are many differences between them.
 Object.seal() allows changes to the existing properties of an object while Object.freeze() does not.
 Object.freeze() makes an object immune to everything; even little changes cannot get made.
 Object.seal() prevents from deletion of existing properties but cannot prevent them from external changes.
 </div>
   </div>
 </details>